MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-variables.md

 ## Improve performance

 Notice that the formula repeats the expression that calculates "same period last year".
 This formula is inefficient, as it requires Power BI to evaluate the same expression twice.
-The measure definition can be made more efficient by using a variable.
+The measure definition can be made more efficient by using a variable, [VAR](../var-dax.md).

 The following measure definition represents an improvement.
 It uses an expression to assign the "same period last year" result to a variable named **SalesPriorYear**.
 The variable is then used twice in the RETURN expression.